Eligibility requirements and application

 Interstate ACDBE firms should apply for Wisconsin ACDBE certification with Milwaukee County.

-IMPORTANT: All DBE Certification Applicants and DBE Certified firms must be registered with the Civil Rights and Compliance System (CRCS).
+Important: All DBE Certification Applicants and DBE Certified firms must register using the WisDOT Vendor Registration System (VRS).

 Certified DBEs may use the WISDOT Certified DBE logo.